Behavioral Health and Recovery Division

 Community Center for Alternative Programs – Onsite Treatment Services (Enhanced CCAP)

 Enhanced CCAP is a King County Community Corrections program that provides court-involved individuals with structured substance use treatment and/or mental health treatment.
-Enhanced CCAP programming is provided by Asian Counseling and Referral Service (ACRS) and includes comprehensive substance use assessment; Intensive Outpatient (IOP) and phase two Outpatient (OP) treatment services for those who are screened and assessed as having a substance use disorder and in need of treatment.
+Enhanced CCAP programming is provided by Asian Counseling and Referral Service (ACRS) and includes comprehensive substance use assessment; Intensive Outpatient (IOP) services and phase two Outpatient (OP) treatment services for those who are screened and assessed as having a substance use disorder and in need of treatment.

 Mental health assessment and treatment is also provided if needed.
 Priority access to Enhanced CCAP programming is given to those individuals who are court ordered to participate in substance use disorder treatment at CCAP.